awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

                            -----END CERTIFICATE-----
    ```

-   The file names and extensions are a convenience and have no effect on function; you can call a certificate `cert.crt`, `cert.pem`, or any other file name, so long as the related directive in the `ssl.conf` file uses the same name\.
+   The file names and extensions are a convenience and have no effect on function\.
+You can call a certificate `cert.crt`, `cert.pem`, or any other file name, so long as the related directive in the `ssl.conf` file uses the same name\.
 **Note**
 When you replace the default SSL/TLS files with your own customized files, be sure that they are in PEM format\.